Strandebarm, Vestland

-Bru or Ploganes is a village in the municipality of Kvam in Vestland county, Norway.
-It's located in the Strandebarm area, on the northern shore of the Hardangerfjorden.
-It is located about 6 km north of the village of Omastranda and about 10 km northwest (across the fjord) from the village of Kysnesstranda in Jondal Municipality.
+Strandebarm (also known as Ploganes or Bru) is a village in Kvam Municipality in Vestland county, Norway.
+It is located on the northern shore of the Hardangerfjorden about 13 km southwest of the village of Tørvikbygd, about 6 km north of the village of Omastranda, and about 10 km northwest (across the fjord) from the village of Kysnesstranda in Ullensvang Municipality.
+Strandebarm Church is located in the village.

+The 0.97 km2 village has a population (2025) of 389 and a population density of 401 PD/km2.

+History

-Bru was the administrative centre of Strandebarm municipality from 1838 until 1965 when the municipality was dissolved and this area was merged into Kvam.
-Strandebarm Church is located in Bru.
-The 0.96 km2 village has a population (2019) of 393 and a population density of 409 PD/km2.
+This village (known as Bru) was the administrative centre of the old Strandebarm Municipality from 1838 until 1965 when the municipality was dissolved and this area was merged into Kvam Municipality.